Archdale Police Department

 If you are bitten by a domesticated animal, North Carolina law requires that you report it to the local health department.
 An animal control officer will investigate, and the animal’s owner will be required to show proof of rabies vaccination.
 In addition, any domesticated animal that has bitten someone is required to undergo 10-day quarantine at a location determined by the County Director of Public Health.
 The animal may be quarantined at a local veterinary hospital or the Randolph County Animal Shelter at the owner’s expense.

 One way to prevent your animal from biting a person or another animal is to obey the leash law.
-The City of Archdale requires that all dogs and cats be on a leash or lead if they are not on the owner’s property.
+The City of Archdale requires that all dogs and cats be on a leash or lead at all times when outdoors.
 The leash law also protects animals from injury.

 For questions concerning animal control issues, please call 336-434-3134 or send an email to Animal Control.